theandrelima/nornflow/docs/core_concepts.md

 ### Execution Flow

-1. **Initialization**: NornFlow loads settings and builds catalogs of tasks, workflows, and filters
+1. **Initialization**: NornFlow loads settings and builds catalogs of tasks, workflows, filters, and blueprints
 2. **Workflow Loading**: A YAML workflow is parsed into a WorkflowModel with nested TaskModel instances
 3. **Component Creation**: NornFlow creates the NornirManager and NornFlowVarsManager
 4. **Inventory Filtering**: NornFlow applies filters through NornirManager to select target devices